Faithful Counseling Review

-There’s not much information online about Faithful Counseling, but here’s what we do know: the company was started in early 2017.
+There’s not much information online about Faithful Counseling, but here’s what we do know: the company was started in early 2017 and is owned by the telehealth giant Teledoc, a company that operates a large assortment of health related businesses including BetterHelp online counseling.
 Its reputation quickly spread within the Christian community as being a place where counselors can help people address their unique challenges by inviting God into the conversation.
 Their stated goal is to not only improve the person’s state of physical and emotional well-being, but also their spiritual state of mind as well.
 Their Statement of Faith, which can be found on their website, is a testament to that.
 Naturally, it’s no surprise to see more than 100,000 people visiting the Faithful Counseling website each month.

 It was surprising to see Faithful Counseling use such a well-thought-out platform.
 While usability will be covered below, it’s worth noting that signing up was a breeze.
 Whereas most Christian-related websites seem to be stuck in the late ‘90s/early ‘00s, Faithful Counseling uses a very simplistic signup method that is consistent with today’s modern design and features.
 It’s all very simple: answer a few short questions about yourself.